ICAEW Chartered Accountant · UK M&A Advisory · London

 Valuation chipping in due diligence

-Experienced acquirers use the due diligence process to reduce the headline price.
-Normalisation adjustments, working capital pegs, and deferred consideration structures are all tools used against founders who have not seen them before.
-We have seen all of them.
+Experienced acquirers use due diligence to reduce the headline price.
+Normalisation adjustments, working capital pegs and deferred consideration structures are all standard tools used against founders selling for the first time.
+A properly prepared independent UK business valuation and clean financial pack make this much harder.

 02